-In this SEO roundup, we asked 18 digital marketing agencies in the U.S about their primary link building strategies for 2021.
+In this SEO roundup created by The Team at Keen SEO Services in Malta, we asked 18 digital marketing agencies in the U.S about their primary link building strategies for 2022.

 Here are the questions we asked:

 - What are your main link building strategies for 2022?

 - What parts of your link building efforts are you outsourcing, if any?

 I am sure the insights from top SEO experts will give you actionable link building tips you can start using immediately.

 Greg Moore – Digital Marketing Director @ Avawing SEO

 A link building strategy starts with listing your organization on online directories.
 Avawing SEO uses 100’s of these citation directories to list businesses and get backlinks in the process.
 Next, tackle social media and create as many accounts as possible that relate to your business.
 You can concentrate on posting to only a few accounts regularly and post to the others just enough to keep the account active.
 Lastly, find niche blogs that will accept guest posts in exchange for a backlink.
 There are directories such as bigguestposting.com that have a database of such sites.